radi8/autotune/README.md

 best SWR and holding on best capacitor.
 The inductors are similarly stepped and held on the inductor prodicing the lowest SWR.

+D11 is an output to change the capacitor relay set from end to end of the series inductors.

 A fine tune sequence is established to set exact capacitor value followed by best inductor.
 A reiteration is done